If you come here you will grow…

 For an interview with the Rev. Jay Sidebotham about the RenewalWorks program, please read this article in The Living Church: Renewal Works (If You Work It).

-Designed to assist rectors and priests-in-charge undertaking the RenewalWorks process, these private, personal coaches will be available to clergy as they lead their congregations forward in their RenewalWorks plans.
+Designed to assist rectors and priests-in-charge undertaking development and change in their parish, and for those engaging in the RenewalWorks process.
+These private, personal coaches will be available to clergy as they lead their congregations forward and/or in implementing their RenewalWorks plans.

 Knowing that the adaptive learning and changes necessary to develop congregations in our time will stretch our clergy, the coaches are allies to help clergy achieve their personal best as congregational leaders.